darrens2k/full-developer-ai-solutions-homework/README.md

 # Customer Feedback Web Application

-The live deployed version of this application can be found at: https://customer-feedback-page-darren-singh.azurewebsites.net/

 This is a web application that accepts customer feedback, utilizes the Azure Text Analytics API to perform sentiment classification on the feedback and GPT-4 to respond to the customer feedback.

 This application can either be deployed locally, or hosted on a cloud service.